 Uses for Soy Milk

 Soy milk works as a 1:1 substitute in place of regular milk in most recipes.
-You can use it for:
+Here are some recipes that use homemade soy milk:

 Soy Milk vs Dairy Milk